YMB Saya Tin

 YMB Saya Tin (ဝိုင်အမ်ဘီဆရာတင်, [wàɪ.àɰ̃.bì sʰəjà tɪ̀ɰ̃]; 11 February 1894 – 8 August 1950) was a Burmese composer.
-He was one of three well known pre-war composers with the name Saya Tin.
+He was one of three well known pre-war composers with the name Sayar Tin.
 The others were Nandawshay Saya Tin and Thahaya Sayar Tin.
 He is best known for composing "Kaba Ma Kyei", the national anthem of Myanmar.

 Early life

 Tin was born in Mandalay on 11 February 1894 (7th waxing of Tabodwe 1255 ME) to Daw Thein and her husband U Yan Aung, a former official in the service of the last Burmese king Thibaw.
 He had one elder sister and one younger sister.

-After finishing high school at age 17, Tin worked as a school teacher in a private school for the next three years.
-In his leisure time Tin took up playing his concertina, exploring its sounds, and studying traditional Burmese music.
+After finishing high school at the age of 17, Tin worked as a schoolteacher in a private school for the next three years.
+During his leisure time, Tin took up playing his concertina, exploring its sounds, and studying traditional Burmese music.

 Musical career

-In 1918, Tin founded his own private school, the "Young Men's Buddhist School" in Mandalay, and came to be known as YMB Saya Tin.
-(Saya in Burmese means "teacher").
+In 1918, Tin founded his own private school, the Young Men's Buddhist School in Mandalay, and came to be known as YMB Saya Tin (săya meaning 'teacher' in Burmese).
 His school's musical troupe performed free of charge at charity events and weddings.